playfulprogramming/playfulprogramming/content/blog/intro-to-components/index.md

 <!-- tabs:end -->

-Here, we can see each `File` being rendered with their own names.
+Here, we can see each `File` being rendered with its own name.

-One way of thinking about passing properties to a component is that we're "pass down" data to our children components.
-Remember, these components make a parent/child relationship to one-another.
+One way of thinking about passing properties to a component is that we "pass down" data to our children's components.
+Remember, these components make a parent/child relationship to one another.

 It's exciting what progress we're making!
 But oh no - the links are still static!
 Each file has the same `href` property as the last.
 Let's fix that!